Dragon1 Icon for

 The visualization below shows an information system at a conceptual level (concepts of the system).
 The concepts the information system consists of are shown.
 You also see some of the key elements per concept and the principles of the concepts.

-Therefore this diagram is an architecture diagram and not a structure diagram.
+Therefore, it is an architecture diagram, not a structure diagram.

 If you have comments or remarks about this Dragon1 term or definition, please mail to specs@dragon1.com.